timer-machine/Grocery/en/instruction-manual.md

 ## A Simple Example

-By regular steps to time, notifier steps to remind you, now you can create a simple timer task.
+By regular steps to time, notifier steps to remind, now you can create a simple timer task.

 The first green step in the picture below is the start step, and the last red step is the end step.